 Caroline Merk, Guide

-I like to consider myself a citizen of the world.
-That lofty notion stems from always having felt at home wherever I found myself.
-My early childhood was spent in NYC, then my family moved to Brussels, Belgium.
-During that time, we did a lot of traveling.
-It ignited my wanderlust and taught me the value of knowing, or at least trying, other languages.
-I speak Polish and French.
-We came to Cleveland for our dad’s work at NASA.
+I like to think of myself as a citizen of the world.
+This lofty notion stems from simply being able to feel at home wherever I find myself.
+My early childhood was spent in NYC.
+Then we moved to Brussels, Belgium while my father worked on his Ph.D. at my parents’ alma mater.
+During that time, we traveled extensively.
+This ignited my wanderlust and taught me the value of knowing other languages.
+I speak Polish and French, and enjoy trying to greet people in their native languages.
+We came to Cleveland, settling in Rocky River, for our dad’s work at NASA.
 Yes, Cleveland has a very important research center, NASA Glenn, critical in the development of the U.S. space program!

-After I married my Cleveland-bred husband, Michael, his career took us to Dallas, Texas and to Richmond, Virginia.
+My native–Clevelander husband, Michael, and I were married in the same cathedral as my parents in Brussels.
+From Cleveland, his career took us to Dallas, Texas and to Richmond, Virginia.
 A job opportunity brought us back to Cleveland.
-Since then, we have been living in a lovely little lakefront suburb called Bay Village.
-I love being close to water and having a beach and park right in our community.
-More importantly, it has been a wonderful place to raise our daughter, Gigi, whom we adopted as a toddler from China.
-She is now a senior in high school, has gained renown as a soccer goalie, and is ready to fly away.
-She was recruited by Rochester Institute of Technology, where she plans to major in game design, minor in Mandarin, and continue to play soccer.
+We moved into a charming little lakefront community called Bay Village.
+I loved being close to water and having a beach and park right in our back yard.
+More importantly, it was a wonderful place to raise our daughter, Gabrielle “Gigi,” whom we adopted as a toddler from China.
+She is now a student at Rochester Institute of Technology, majoring in New Media Design and minoring in Mandarin.

-As for our home in Bay Village, it only takes us 20 minutes to drive downtown.
-I love this city!
-It’s so easy to get everywhere.
-We really take advantage of the high quality arts: Cleveland Orchestra concerts, Playhouse Square, the Cleveland International Film Festival, exhibits at the Cleveland Museum of Art and the Akron Art Museum, not to mention the myriad galleries throughout the city.
+From our new home we are still only 30-35 minutes from University Circle and Downtown.
+I love this city; it’s so easy to get everywhere.
+We take full advantage of the high quality arts: Cleveland Orchestra concerts, theater at Playhouse Square, the Cleveland International Film Festival, exhibits at the Cleveland Museum of Art and the Akron Art Museum, not to mention the myriad galleries throughout the city.
 My husband is a sports fan – you name it, we’ve got it!
 Don’t even get me started on dining…this IS a foodie town!
 It has been a huge pleasure and privilege to share my enthusiasm for Cleveland and my knowledge of the city with our Executive Arrangements’ clients for over 25 years.